Skip to main content

 8 AI Tools for Academic Research (2026): Tested on Papers

-AI tools for academic research compared: Atlas, Elicit, Semantic Scholar, Scite, NotebookLM and more: accuracy and pricing for real lit-review workflows.
+Compare AI tools for academic research, including Atlas, Elicit, Semantic Scholar, Scite, and NotebookLM, across accuracy, pricing, and real literature-review workflows.

 Research & Synthesis